- Contacts and locations

-- Where the vehicle is fitted with a wheelchair lifter and wheelchair securing points, staff must have completed the DCSI Travel Safe training (refer to the DCSI Business Compliance Unit for details).
+- Where the vehicle is fitted with a wheelchair lifter and wheelchair securing points, staff must have completed the DHS Travel Safe training (refer to the DHS Business Compliance Unit for details).

 - Notify supervisor/manager of the detail of the intended travel including purpose of travel (particularly relevant when travelling out of the metro area).